Policy Statement - updated July 2018

-- clarify the different roles and responsibilities of Family and Community Services (FACS) and funded service providers (FSPs) in responding to child protection reports, assessing safety, and case planning for permanency and wellbeing.
+- clarify the different roles and responsibilities of Department of Communities and Justice (DCJ) and funded service providers (FSPs) in responding to child protection reports, assessing safety, and case planning for permanency and wellbeing.

-- embed in practice culture a focussing on safety, permanency and wellbeing by:
+- embed in practice culture a focusing on safety, permanency and wellbeing by:

 - responding (earlier) to the impact of trauma